Carnegie Medal for Writing: Winners

-Up to 2022 there have been 83 Medals awarded over 86 years, spanning the period from 1936 to 2021.
+From 1936 to 2025, 86 medals were awarded.
 No eligible book published in 1943, 1945, or 1966 was considered suitable by the judging panel.

 From 2007 onward, the medals are dated by the year of presentation.
-Prior to this, they were dated by the calendar year of their British publication.
+Before this, they were dated by the calendar year of their British publication.

 Forty-one winning books were illustrated in their first editions, including every one during the first three decades.
 Six from 1936 to 1953 were illustrated or co-illustrated by their authors; none since then.